magnamad/CNT_2003_paper/Model1/Cylindrical_Droplet/MD_Setup_Checkpoints.md

-14. fix TVSTAT all nvt temp/berendsen Tstart Tstop Tdamp
+-  fix TVSTAT all nvt temp Tstart Tstop Tdamp

 In LAMMPS, a “fix” is any operation that is applied to the system during timestepping or minimization.
 Examples include
    - updating of atom positions and velocities due to time integration